dbacciu/listit/index.md

 - Input-Output Bottom-up Hidden Tree Markov Model (IO-BHTMM) - A model learning a distribution over tree couples that serves to address isomorphic tree transduction problems, implemented throughout a generative process acting from the leaves to the root of the trees ([code](https://github.com/diningphil/IOBHTMM))

 ### Recursive neural models for trees
+-  Tree2Tree Conditional Variational Autoencoder (T2TVAE) - T2TVAE is a Conditional Variational Autoencoder that can learn a generative process realizing non-isomorph tree transductions, by extending the VAE framework to allow conditioning the generative process on tree-structured inputs and to generate tree-structured predictions ([code](https://github.com/m-colombo/conditional-variational-tree-autoencoder)).

 ### Tensor-based models for trees